Availity/availity-react/packages/spaces/README.md

 - **`query`**: String.
 Optional.
 Override the default slotmachine query
 - **`variables`**: Object.
 Override the default variables used in the slotmachine query

+At least one of the following props must be provided (and not empty)
+- **`spaceIds`**: String array.
+Array of spaceIds the Spaces provider should fetch the spaces for
+- **`payerIds`**: String array.
+Array of payerIds the Spaces provider should fetch the spaces for

 ### Images